-Source: Bureau of Labor Statistics current employment statistics.
+Source: BLS Current Employment Statistics.
 Because data is not seasonally adjusted, change must be computed from the same month in the prior year.

 Looking at where the largest number of jobs were lost shifts the story somewhat.
 Education and health services lost the third highest number of jobs at the peak of the pandemic, and manufacturing jobs also declined, making it one of six sectors that lost more than 5,000 jobs.